 Participate on ILA's Advocacy Day in Des Moines.
 Check the ILA website at the beginning of the year for specific dates and times.
 Check with the library for areas of advocacy around state legislation.
-Note the end of the second funnel week at the state legislature is March 15.
+Watch for the first and second legislative funnels at the state legislature.